CtrlK

 Suggestions

-Remove the Bloom's Taxonomy quick reference table — Claude already knows Bloom's taxonomy, and this adds ~10 lines of redundant content.
+Remove the Bloom's Taxonomy quick reference table — Claude already knows Bloom's taxonomy; a one-line reminder is sufficient.

-Remove or minimize the 'When to Use' section since it largely duplicates the frontmatter trigger phrases.
+Remove or minimize the 'When to Use' section since it largely duplicates the trigger patterns in the frontmatter description.

 DimensionReasoningScore